Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Quests/Arc 1 - The Mysteries of Rankhra.md

 			- 3+ main NPCs can provide information
 				- Nomad 1 knows information about the origins of the hunter tribe.
 He also has a place with the City Library -> Storyteller personality, extravagrant, embelleshing
 					- Name: Knower
 				- Nomad 2 knows information about the current status of the tribe.
-They never leave the tribe at all and don't have any connections with the city. -> Shifty, secretive, mysterious
+She never leave the tribe at all and doesn't have any connections with the city. -> Shifty, secretive, mysterious
 					- Name: Bleeder
 				- Nomad 3 knows infomration about prodictions for the future of the tribe.
-They have some sort of connection with the news agency.
+They have some sort of connection with the news agency and feed them interesting tidbits.
 They also are familiar with Cedar-> positive, nihilistic, happy-go-lucky
 					- Name: Diviner
 				- Nomad 4 knows information about myths and legends of the tribe
 					- Name: Teller